 Thirdly, ‘Thascalos’ has the advantage that it is the Greek for ‘master’.
 ‘Thascales’ sounds Greek, by analogy with such evocative names as ‘Themistocles’ and ‘Pericles’, and indeed, it is a Greek word.
 But it is a feminine and in the genitive case, so means something like ‘belonging to the mistress’; perhaps not quite the message this particular Time Lord is trying to put across.

 The error seems to go back to the episode list in Malcolm Hulke and Terrance Dicks’ The Making of Doctor Who.
 Certainly it’s there in the second edition of 1976 (perhaps someone reading this with access to the 1972 edition could tell me if the same error is printed there).
+[Edit 04/09/14: Matthew Kilburn tells me it originates in the 1973 Radio Times Doctor Who Special.]
 In those days printed material on Who stories was limited, and opportunities to check with the original broadcast all but unknown.
 So Hulke and Dicks was authoritative, and the mistake repeated in work after work.

 There are three other interesting observations to make.